 How long does it take to work?

-Evenity starts working to treat osteoporosis within about 2 weeks after your first injection.
+Evenity starts working to treat osteoporosis within about 2 weeks after your first injections.
 However, it takes longer than this for Evenity to strengthen your bones.
 You’ll need to take Evenity for 12 months for the drug to be most effective.

 It’s unlikely that you’ll notice Evenity working, because it works over time to strengthen your bones.
 To make sure that the drug is treating your osteoporosis, your doctor may check your BMD.
 BMD is checked with a test called a DEXA scan, which is similar to an X-ray.